brokedba/github-actions-deep-dive-lesson/userguide.md

 7. Click **New self-hosted Runner**.
 GitHub provides you a list of commands to download, configure, and run the runner on a VM.
 8. If you're using the VM provided for the lab, select the **Linux** option for the **Operating System**.

-## Configure the Runner in Your VM
+## Configure the Runner in Your VM in EC2

 1. Navigate to your VM.
 2. Copy and paste all the **Download** commands and the first **Configure** command from GitHub into your VM, one at a time.
 After all the commands are entered into your VM, the VM connects to GitHub and authenticates the runner.